The Grand Canyon, Arizona, USA

 Visitor Centers

-The South Rim has several visitor centers and museums, including the Grand Canyon Visitor Center, Yavapai Geology Museum, and the Kolb Studio, providing educational exhibits and information.
+The South Rim is the location of the Grand Canyon Visitor Center, Yavapai Geology Museum, and the Kolb Studio, all of which are visitor centers for the Grand Canyon and provide educational exhibits and information.

 Activities